elliotttmiller/ai_aim/README.md

 ## Benefits of This Approach

 - **Zero source code changes to your game**: No need to modify, patch, or recompile the game itself.
 All integration is external and non-invasive.
+- **Full autonomy with zero hardcoding**: System automatically detects, configures, and adapts to any game without manual intervention or hardcoded values.
 - **High precision**: Direct access to in-memory game data (such as enemy coordinates, player stats, etc.) enables accurate overlays and assist features.
 - **Real-time data**: Memory scanning and IPC provide instant access to game state, eliminating the lag and inaccuracies of screen capture or input polling.
 - **Completely external**: The overlay, aim assist, and analytics modules are developed and maintained separately, allowing for rapid iteration and easy updates.